 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-To date, as to the actual numbers of people who have received a second dose and who were infected with COVID-19 is not in front of me on this table.

-I am not purposefully withholding this information, Mr. Speaker, nonetheless, I believe it is minimal and not very many in numbers where people with second shots were infected after having had the second shot after two weeks, and I have no idea what the actual numbers are, Mr. Speaker, but once I find out I will provide that information.
+To date, as to the total number of people who have received both doses of the vaccine and were infected with COVID, I don't have the information in front of me on this table.
+I am not purposefully withholding this information, but I believe there are very few cases where people were infected after having the second shot after two weeks.
+I don't have the actual number, but I can provide it once I have it, Mr. Speaker.
 Thank you.